Partial dentures and full dentures are two completely different kinds of artificial replacement teeth.

 Essentially, a partial denture is designed to replace missing teeth if only a few teeth are not present.
-In cases where a complete set or row of teeth is missing, a full denture is the logical choice between the different types of dentures.
+In cases where a complete set or row of teeth is missing, a full denture is a logical choice between the different types of dentures.

 Why You Would Consider Partial Dentures

 A partial, which is made from either a metal alloy or acrylic plastic, is typically held in place with a series of tiny clasps that either fit alongside or wrap around existing teeth.
-In some cases other methods are used to ensure the clasps are connected to the bone structure in some way to hold the dentures securely in place.
+In some cases, other methods are used to ensure the clasps are connected to the bone structure in some way to hold the dentures securely in place.

-There are a number of reasons why dentures, and different types of partial dentures in particular, are chosen.
+There are a number of reasons why dentures, and different types of partial dentures, in particular, are chosen.
 For example, they are used mostly to replace missing teeth but have been known to improve eating habits by enhancing the chewing action.
 Partials have been proven to aid in increasing self-confidence and will improve dental and oral health.
-They can improve the health of remaining teeth, prevent various jaw conditions, improve speaking ability, create a beautiful smile and are an affordable tooth or teeth replacement solution.
+They can improve the health of remaining teeth, prevent various jaw conditions, improve speaking ability, create a beautiful smile, and are an affordable tooth or teeth replacement solution.

 How to Care for Dentures

-As they can be broken or cracked if dropped or knocked off of a counter-top, dentures should be kept in a safe place when not in use.
+As they can be broken or cracked if dropped or knocked off of a countertop, dentures should be kept in a safe place when not in use.
 It is also during this time they should be left in a tray with a cleaning solution.

 How Much Do Partials Cost?